 Thermal exhaust treatment facilities play an important role in environmental protection.
 They contain a number of maintenance intensive components that must be monitored frequently.
 Sensors typically held by a human doing routine inspection are used to detect anomalies in equipment such as pumps or fans, as well as inspect pressure and fluid levels in tanks.
-Energy Robotics integrated these sensors with Spot to make condition monitoring more efficient.
-With sensors like thermal and zoom cameras Spot gathered data that was transferred by encrypted communication over the public 4G network to the operator’s web-based interface on PC or tablet.
+Energy Robotics equipped Spot with these sensors to make critical asset monitoring more efficient.
+With sensors like thermal and zoom cameras, Spot gathered data that was transferred by encrypted communication over the public 4G network to the operator’s web-based interface on PC or tablet.

-By automating a path through their facility, Merck and Energy Robotics achieved a smooth and successful mission totaling one hour for a course through a multi-story facility, with the robot negotiating multiple industrial stairs.
-At scale, such robotic inspections can increase the frequency and consistency of facility performance monitoring.
+By automating a path through their facility, Merck and Energy Robotics achieved a smooth and successful mission totalling one hour for a course through a multi-story facility, with the robot negotiating multiple industrial stairs.
+At scale, such robotic inspections can increase the frequency and consistency of asset integrity monitoring.
 Using a larger, more diverse data set automatically collected by robots could significantly improve long-term efficiency by predictive maintenance.
 This type of scaled equipment monitoring would also make environmental protection efforts more effective.

-What appears to be easy and efficient, is the result of enormous worldwide progress in both robotic software and hardware development over the last years.
+What appears to be easy and efficient, is the result of enormous worldwide progress in both robotic software and hardware development over the recent years.

 “Merck is one of the first companies in Europe testing Spot.
 The pilot with our new partners Energy Robotics and Boston Dynamics shows the state of the art in autonomous robotics,” says Hartmut Manske, Head of Automation and Robotics at Merck.
 “We are convinced that robots like Spot can efficiently and reliably support remotely supervised missions at our plants.”

 Pilot insights: Proving the value of robotic hardware and software